cookieeikooc/FPGA-Pac-Man/Report of FPGA Pac‐Man.md

 - [Xcode](https://developer.apple.com/xcode/) (C++ for data management)

 ## Work Assignment and Design Structure
-Just two days before the demonstration day, one group member told me that he hasn't finish the code (only half finished), and the other said that he has done nothing on the last day.
-I have to reassign the whole process and pick up some of the undone tasks, contacting the TA for overdue request.
-Eventually a group member just disappear and the task was left undone though I've tried to cover up all their tasks.
+We reassign the whole process and discard some of the undone tasks because of the progress issue.
+Eventually a group member just disappear and the task was left undone.
 The design structures and the work assignment of the project is shown below:

 ![original design structures](https://github.com/cookieeikooc/FPGA-Pac-Man/assets/160454617/9e7d9567-fc3e-43dc-aa58-98fca87ce2da)
 > Original